NathanHawks/SR1ePayDataApp/README.md

 So far, this simple app only calculates Shadowrun 1st Edition full autofire results against a single target.

 HOUSE RULE: In this version, the recoil modifier is progressive, instead of the flat penalty from the rulebook.
 Say you fire 5 shots; the rulebook says every shot suffers a +5 TN recoil penalty.
-Instead of that, I have the 2nd shot suffering +1 TN recoil, the 3rd shot suffering a +2 recoil mod, etc.
+Instead of that, I have the 1st shot suffering no recoil; the 2nd shot suffering +1 TN recoil, the 3rd shot suffering a +2 recoil mod, etc.

 ----------------------------------------------------
 HOW TO INSTALL